Dr. Christian Schmitt

 Christian has acted for and represented clients in many major disputes.
 His cases include advising:

-- Lehman Brothers International (Europe) (in administration) in a dispute with its former affiliate Lehman Brothers Bankhaus about the ranking of a client money placement amounting to US$1bn in the insolvency proceedings as well as the rebuttal of an insolvency avoidance claim amounting to US$1bn
+- Representing in a dispute with its former affiliate Lehman Brothers Bankhaus about the ranking of a client money placement amounting to US$1bn in the insolvency proceedings as well as the rebuttal of an insolvency avoidance claim amounting to US$1bn.

-- an investment bank rebutting alleged insolvency avoidance claims from insolvency administrators of former carbon certificate traders which allegedly had been part of a VAT fraud carousel
+- An investment bank: advising on rebutting alleged insolvency avoidance claims from insolvency administrators of former carbon certificate traders which allegedly had been part of a VAT fraud carousel.

 - J.P.
-Morgan in proceedings in Germany and before the European Court of Justice (ECJ), which resulted in the case being heard before the English High Court under Art 22 No. 2 of the Judgment Regulation (now Art 24 No. 2 of the Brussels Ia Regulation)
+Morgan: representing in proceedings in Germany and before the European Court of Justice (ECJ), which resulted in the case being heard before the English High Court under Art 22 No. 2 of the Judgment Regulation (now Art 24 No. 2 of the Brussels Ia Regulation).

 Christian is a lecturer at the University of Speyer, which trains German administrative clerks on issues such as, banking supervisory law and bank restructuring.